- Features: firstname.lastname@example.org

 Our feature articles are written for a broad audience and are cleanly and clearly written, with no jargon, footnotes, or citations.
 They have much in common with the best of long-form journalism: They’re empirically and theoretically driven storytelling, teach readers new stuff, and they help us think differently about the world.
 Articles in Contexts look at why the world is the way it is and how it came to be that way.
 Before submitting, look over some recent Contexts articles.

-Feature proposals should be two pages, with a 50-word summary of the main argument, the first few paragraphs (and, if appropriate, section headings), and five recommended resources (not references or works cited) and why each is appropriate for the interested reader.
+Feature proposals should be two pages, with a 50-word summary of the main argument, the first few paragraphs (and, if appropriate, section headings), and five recommended resources (not references or works cited) with a sentence explaining why each is appropriate for the interested reader.
 Do not send a full manuscript.
 Proposals are generally reviewed within 2-3 weeks; if we are interested in pursuing your proposal, you will be invited to draft a full manuscript and we may include notes on the directions we think would be most fruitful for your article.
-Please read our submission guidelines for a fuller idea of the feature process, including several rounds of editing.
+Please read our author guidelines for a fuller idea of the feature process, including several rounds of editing.

 Culture Reviews (1,300-1,500 words):